Alameda Creek: Return of Steelhead and Salmon

 In 2009, the Alameda County Water District removed a rubber dam that blocked trout passage in the lower creek, adjacent to Quarry Lakes Regional Park.
 In June, 2010 environmentalists and water district officials celebrated the removal of a dam on Alameda Creek in Fremont, and the planned installation of fish ladders to allow salmonids to bypass two other dams on the lower creek.
 At the same time, PG&E worked to modify a cement barrier farther upstream in Sunol to help steelhead swim farther into the watershed, water officials said.
 Ground was broken on the first ladder the Alameda County Water District was building in April 2018, just west of the Mission Boulevard overcrossing in the Niles district of Fremont, allowing passage around a rubber dam.
 The second ladder, which was planned to start construction in 2019, is about a mile downstream at the concrete structure, called a weir.
 The two ladders were funded by nearly $10 million in grants from several agencies, including $5.36 million from the California Wildlife Conservation Board and $3 million from the California Natural Resources Agency.
 The goal was that when those projects were completed in 2021, steelhead would be able to migrate upstream to spawning habitats in the Sunol Valley for the first time in a half-century.

 In April 2023, one juvenile steelhead was found in the creek.
 The following year, monitoring by the San Francisco Public Utilities Commission recorded 50 tagged steelhead making the migration up Alameda Creek to the San Francisco Bay.

+By November 2025, Chinook salmon (Oncorhynchus tshawytscha) had also ascended mainstem Alameda Creek into and beyond Niles Canyon, for the first time in decades, thanks to removal of the above weirs and dams.
+At least one salmon was seen 20 mi upstream mainstem Alameda Creek.